startxfr/sxapi-demo-openshift/README.md

 - Choose Marketplace then type centos (hit enter) and choose "CentOS 7 (x86_64) - with Updates HVM"
 - Select a "t2.xlarge" instance (t2.medium is minimum to run this application)
 - On next screen, choose VPC and subnet previously created.
 Check "automated IP" is activated. and hit "next"
-- Select a 50Go SSD for storage, then next
+- Select a 50Go SSD for storage, with 2500/IOP on rovisionned SSD, then next
 - Create labels according to your labelling strategy
 - Associate the "openAll" security group created in the previous section
 - Review and launch